 The first step in building the risk adjustment models was to prepare a reference database.
 UB-04 data and laboratory test results from adult (age ≥ 18 years) discharges from PA acute care hospitals were used.
-Discharge records from 2008 through 2009 or 2011 through 2012, depending on the condition and measure being modeled, were used.
+The reference database was based on two or three years of data from 2008 through 2014 depending on the condition and measure being modeled.
 These records were limited to those included in the PHC4 list of 35 Diseases, Procedures, and Medical Conditions for which hospitals were required to submit laboratory data (this list is accessible at www.phc4.org).
 Lab results that did not meet quality standards were eliminated from this reference database.
 For example, when the quarterly median value of all records representing a given lab test from a given hospital was lower/higher than the statewide 5th/95th percentile value, respectively, the corresponding lab results were removed from the reference database.
 Such data was determined to be highly irregular and not suitable for inclusion in a database used for developing risk models.